moi-cest-matthew/moi-cest-matthew.github.io/essays/AIdhd.md

 ## Conclusion
 *The intrigue of AI speaks for itself... quite literally; I have asked the AI to conclude my essay for me to perfectly illustrate how it is such a double-edged sword.*

->The integration of AI, especially ChatGPT, in my software engineering course has been a journey marked by both challenges and opportunities.
+>"The integration of AI, especially ChatGPT, in my software engineering course has been a journey marked by both challenges and opportunities.
 From time-sensitive assignments to the final project, AI has played a multifaceted role in shaping my learning experience.
 Its impact on my ability to comprehend, generate, and apply code has been significant, given the unique context of living with ADHD.
 >
 >While AI, particularly ChatGPT, has proven to be a valuable asset, it's essential to recognize its limitations.
 Overreliance on AI can risk becoming a crutch, hindering the development of critical problem-solving skills.
 The inability to comprehensively assess code quality is another challenge, emphasizing the need for a nuanced understanding that AI currently lacks.
 >